 Slice the sausages open, so that you can peel away their casing.
 Mix the meat, the cheese and the thyme or myrtle leaves together in a bowl.

 Place the bread slices on a baking tray lined with a sheet of baking paper, and top each of them with the sauce you just mixed.
-Add on top a splash of olive oil and bake for 15 minutes at 180°C.
+Add on top a splash of olive oil and bake for 15 minutes to 180°C.

 Decorate with some leftover fresh herbs and serve warm.